 Modern Thanksgiving could definitely learn a thing or two from this tradition.
 Perhaps the best way to do this is to plan an escape modern existence and return to a simpler time.
 We, at Glamping Hub, feel that the best way to do this is to camp amongst idyllic natural surroundings with good friends and good food.
 Check out some of our suggestions for a glamping and camping Thanksgiving celebration!

-Mojave Desert, California: A Joshua Tree National Park Thanksgiving getaway
+Mojave Desert, California: A Joshua Tree National Park camping Thanksgiving getaway

-When it comes to Thanksgiving camping, California should be one of the first places on your list.
+When it comes to camping, Thanksgiving, and national parks, California should be one of the first places on your list.
 The Mojave Desert is a large desert that stretches across California and southern Nevada, and is the driest in North America.
 Visitors can enjoy a Joshua Tree National Park Thanksgiving trip, named for the ubiquitous Joshua trees in the park, and consists of striking rock formations and arid desert landscapes.
-It includes the Barker Dam, which holds a picturesque expanse of crystal-clear water and offers a number of excellent hiking trails in California.
+It includes the Barker Dam, which holds a picturesque expanse of crystal-clear water and offers a number of excellent hiking trails in California, perfect for anyone staying in one of these incredible Joshua Tree cabins.

 There is easy access to Indio in the Coachella Valley, the “City of Festivals.”
 The town has year-round temperate weather and has been described as a golfer’s paradise.
 Slightly further afield is the Golden State’s cultural capital, the city of Los Angeles.